HasenGHL/Ikri-Final-Project/README.md

 # Ikri

-Rent a car at the comfort of your home.
+**Rent a car at the comfort of your home.**

+## 🛠 Skills Used In The Project
+Javascript, HTML, CSS...

 # Screen Shots